 Using Audio Demodulation

-The RSA6100A Real-Time Spectrum Analyzer can demodulate audio signals which can help you to identify unknown radio signals.
-You access the Audio Demod tab from the Settings control panel of the DPX Spectrum display.
+The analyzers can demodulate audio signals, which can help you to identify unknown radio signals.
+You access the Audio Demod tab from the Settings control panel of the DPX Spectrum plot display.

 To demodulate an audio signal: